diogoizele/diogoizele/README_TEMPLATE.md

 I have been studying programming for about %{myexperience} 🎓 I graduated as a computer technician from the Federal Institute Sul-Riograndense, where I had my first contact with programming using the JavaScript language. 👨‍💻 I am currently studying Bachelor of Information Systems at Unisinos to increase my academic proficiency in programming and I intend to become an excellent software engineer soon.

-- 🧑‍💻 Diogo Gabriel Izele, 20 years
+- 🧑‍💻 Diogo Gabriel Izele, %{getAge} years
-- 📱 Web and Mobile Developer
+- 📱 Software Developer
 - 🇧🇷  I'm from Brazil
 - 🚀  I'm currently working on [CWI Software](http://www.cwi.com.br/)
 -  🧝‍♂️  I'm a big fan of The Lord of the Rings 💍